nonoo/dmrshark/README.md

 It can be used for:

 - Tracking and decoding voice calls, logging to a text file, and/or inserting them to a remote MySQL-compatible database.
-- Saving decoded voice data to raw or MP3 files.
+- Saving raw AMBE and decoded voice data to raw or MP3 files.
+- Playing back previously recorded AMBE voice files to repeaters.
+- Echo service.
 - Measure actual and average RMS volume of the calls, and upload them to a remote database, so users can adjust their mic gain settings.
 - Automatic and periodic reading of repeater timeslot RSSI values during calls and also inserting them to the remote database.
 - Updating a remote database table with currently active repeaters and their info (ul/dl freqs, type, fw version etc.).